-The research also contributed to the fulfillment of the requirements for the award of the be fruitful grain to the study.
+Some of heads teachers of schools were reluctant to disclose relevant information that could be fruitful grain to the study.
 For instance, one of the heads of school was not ready to give the researcher with information about mechanism used to reward teachers.